hrbrmstr/webr-experiments/README.md

 TL;DR: most packages load and `library()` in well-under one second.
 Some — like {ggplot2} — are monsters.

+### 2023-03-19

+`fs`

+Some blathering on working with the WebR filesystem.

+You can read it at <https://rud.is/w/fs/>.

+I also used a new fancy thing which lets me write the experiments in Markdown.
+It comes along for the ride with the example.

 ### Headers

 IT IS REALLY IMPORTANT TO GO HERE AND READ IT: <https://docs.r-wasm.org/webr/latest/serving.html>